MicrosoftDocs/SystemCenterDocs/z-sm-export-for-rtm-06-29/sm/deploy/upgrade-upgrade-planning-for-system-center-2012-service-manager.md

 4. Restart the failed base management pack deployment using the Service Manager console.

 ## Testing the Upgrade in a Lab Environment
- We recommend that you test the upgrade to System Center 2012 - Service Manager SP1 in a lab environment.
+ We recommend that you test the upgrade to System Center 2012 - Service Manager SP1&nbsp;in a lab environment.

 ## Upgrade Order and Timing
  The order of your upgrades is important.
 Perform the upgrade steps in the following order:

 1. Backup your databases and your management packs.
-See the topics "Backing Up Service Manager Databases" and "Backing Up Unsealed Management Packs" in the [Disaster Recovery Guide for System Center 2012 – Service Manager](http://go.microsoft.com/fwlink/p/?LinkId=209671).
+See the topics "Backing Up Service Manager Databases" and "Backing Up Unsealed Management Packs" in the [Disaster Recovery Guide for System Center 2012 - Service Manager](http://go.microsoft.com/fwlink/p/?LinkId=209671).

 2. Start with the data warehouse management server.
 You will be stopping the data warehouse jobs, and you will not be able to start them again until after you have completed the upgrade.